dheerajk786/Flask-based-application-for-Animal-Recognition-using-Transfer-Learning/README.md

 > pip install -r requirements.txt

 ## To run the application:
-1.> flask db migrate
+>1.flask db migrate
-2.> flask db upgrade
+>2.flask db upgrade
-3.> flask run
+>3.flask run

 ## For Training the model on new animals:
 1. Update the images with the animal name inside tf_files/animals